-- 7.1 Parents have a vital role to play in their child's education, and homework is an important part of this process.
+- Parents have a vital role to play in their child's education, and homework is an important part of this process.
 We ask parents to encourage their child to complete the homework tasks that are set.
 We invite them to help their children as they feel necessary and provide them with the sort of environment that allows children to do their best.
-Parents can support their child by providing a good working space at home, by enabling their child to visit the library regularly, and by discussing the work that their child is doing. - 7.2 If parents have any problems or questions about homework, they should, in the first instance, contact the child's class teacher.
-If their questions are of a more general nature, they should contact the Phase Leader or headteacher.
+Parents can support their child by providing a good working space at home, and by discussing the work that their child is doing. - 7.2 If parents have any problems or questions about homework, they should, in the first instance, contact the child's class teacher.
+If their questions are of a more general nature, they should speak to a member of the Senior Leadership team.